wbstack/migrate/README.md

 $ ./putData.sh potato.wiki.opencura.com wikibase.cloud
 ```

-6. Confirm migration appears to have worked
+6. Confirm migration appears to have worked by opening the following links on your browser.
+    1. Check that the migrated wiki [potato.wikibase.cloud](potato.wikibase.cloud) works.
+    2. Check that Query Service works.
+    3. Check that Cradle works.
+    4. Check that QuickStatement works.
 7. Enter the date in the Migration finished column
 8. Let the team know
 9. Delete your local files containing the data